dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Snippets.md

 ### Attention

 1. Each snippet uses `key` as the primary key, and multiple snippets are separated by `commas`.
-2. If the json format is wrong, you will receive a warning message.
+2. You will receive a warning message if the json format is wrong.

-## Comment template For Datetime
+## Datetime variable

 > Supported from HBuilderX 2.7.5+, it supports to add "DATE_TIME" variable in annotation snippet.